RedHatInsights/dvo-extractor/README.md

 ## Reporting

-**insights-ocp** processes the tarball downloaded from S3 bucket and generates a JSON report.
-This report will be handled and sent to a Kafka topic **platform.results.ccx**, where other services can take this record and handle it properly.
+**ccx-ocp-core** and **ccx-rules-ocp** process the tarball downloaded from S3 bucket and generates a JSON report.
+This report will be handled and sent to a Kafka topic **ccx.ocp.results**, where other services can take this record and handle it properly.

 ### Format of the notified Kafka records